Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you spend hours debugging that cryptic error,  *Google it*.
-Seriously.
-Ninety-nine percent of the time, someone else has already wrestled that digital beast into submission and posted the solution online.
-Save your sanity (and your hair).
-You're not alone in your coding struggles; you're just one Google search away from enlightenment (or at least, a working program).
+- **The Golden Rule of Debugging:  Before you Google it, *read the error message*.**  Seriously, that little red squiggly line (or angry stack trace) often holds the key to your kingdom – or at least, the solution to your problem.
+It's like a cryptic treasure map, but with less pirate-speak and more helpful hints.
+Save yourself some time (and potential eye-rolling from your coworkers).

 ---

-### 📅 Last Updated: 2025-03-21 16:22
+### 📅 Last Updated: 2025-03-22 01:19

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!